braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in_app_messages.md

 description: "This landing page is home to all things in-app messaging for the Braze Android SDK."
 ---

-# About in-app messages
+# In-app messages

 > [In-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/) help you get content to your user without interrupting their day with a push notification.
 Customized and tailored in-app messages enhance the user experience and help your audience get the most value from your app.
 With a variety of layouts and customization tools to choose from, in-app messages engage your users more than ever before.
 For in-app message examples, check out our [case studies](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze/-braze-activity-lifecycle-callback-listener/index.html).

 ## Prerequisites

-Before you can use Content Cards in your app, you'll need to complete the following:
+Before you can use Braze in-app messages, you'll need to complete the following:

 1. [Integrate the Braze Android SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/android/sdk_integration/)
 2. [Complete the initial in-app message setup]({{site.baseurl}}/developer_guide/platform_integration_guides/android/in_app_messages/setup/)

-## The `IInAppMessage` interface
+## About the interface

 The [`IInAppMessage`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.inappmessage/-i-in-app-message/index.html) interface defines the basic behavior and traits of all in-app messages through its subclass, [`InAppMessageBase`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.inappmessage/-in-app-message-base/index.html).
 It also includes a subinterface, [`IInAppMessageImmersive`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.inappmessage/-i-in-app-message-immersive/index.html), which allows you to add close, click-action, and analytics [buttons](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.inappmessage/-message-button/index.html) to your app.